Sergius Chashin: Deacon, priest and vicar bishop of Vladivistok diocese

-On February 17, 1996, Bishop Benjamin (Pushkar) of Vladivostok and Primorye ordained Segius (Chashin) to the priesthood.
+On February 17, 1996, Bishop Benjamin (Pushkar) of Vladivostok and Primorye ordained Sergius (Chashin) to the priesthood.

 On April 2, 1997 he was appointed rector of the Assumption Church in Vladivostok.

 In 2000 he was elevated to the rank of hegumen.
 In May 2005 he was elevated to the rank of archimandrite.

-On December 26, 2006, by the decision of the Holy Synod of the Russian Orthodox Church, Archimandrite Sergius was appointed Bishop of Ussuriysk, vicar of the Vladivostok diocese.
+On December 26, 2006, by the decision of the Holy Synod of the Russian Orthodox Church, Archimandrite Sergius was appointed Bishop of Ussuriysk, vicar of the Diocese of Vladivostok.
 14 February 2007 he was nominated as bishop.
 On 15 February 2007 he was ordained bishop.

 On July 12, 2007, Bishop Sergius, who arrived in Singapore at the invitation of Russian Orthodox people, celebrated the liturgy at the Armenian Church of Gregory the Illuminator.
 On October 12, 2007, the Holy Synod accepted into the jurisdiction of the Russian Orthodox Church a newly formed parish in honor of the assumption of the mother of God in the Republic of Singapore; the Holy Synod entrusted Bishop Sergius with the Episcopal care of that parish.